Requirements for Candidates for Doctoral Degrees

 - Graduate program: Submits Recommendation for Admission to Candidacy for a Doctoral Degree form to the Graduate Division by the required deadline.

-- Student: Maintains appropriate registration for dissertation credit each semester, including semester in which all degree requirements will be completed.
+- Student: Maintains appropriate registration for dissertation credit each semester, including the semester in which all degree requirements will be completed.

 - Student: Completes dissertation.